BackAppX/BackAppX-Platform/README.md

 ## Using the API

-BackAppX provides the following API routes:
+BackAppX provides the following API documentation:

-- `/users`: Get a list of all users.
+- `/api-docs`: Get a list of all api routes.
-- `/users/:id`: Get information about a specific user.
-- `/users/create`: Create a new user.

 To create a new user, send a POST request to `/users/create` with the following data:
 {